 Next to her was a slender, shirtless man, with long, dark dreadlocks hanging behind him, and a thick, stoic, beard that looked like it had somehow been won.
 He walked surely in stride, and nearest to him, another man- who I pegged to be a few years younger, in his late 20's- bounced along merrily, watching his feet as he walked.
 He had a gnarly red beard, and a matching bush of curls on his head, that seemed weighed down with sweat.
 He wore tan cut-off shorts, and his flip-flops accounted for the only shoes in the whole group of them.

 They continued right on past us, paying almost no attention as the long haired child gleefully ran into the river with the dog, and the adults took turns rinsing themselves off, holding the baby on land in shifts.
-Having been profoundly corrected in the nature of our assumptions, I decided that I would make sure our little camp wasn't going to be a nuisance to what was obviously, their home
+Having been profoundly corrected in the nature of our assumptions, I decided that I would make sure our little camp wasn't going to be a nuisance to what was obviously, their home.

 I approached the women who stood motionless, like a roman goddess of fertility.
 As she looked over at me, I meekly inquired, "umm… It's not going to be a problem that we stay here the night, is it?"